dreamportdev/Osdev-Notes/02_Memory_Management/02_Physical_Memory.md

 * The page size (we should know what is the size of the page you are using XD), Let's call it PAGE_SIZE
 * How many bits are in a row (it's up to us to decide it, in this example we are using an unsigned char, but most probably in real life it is going to be a uin32_t for 32bit OS or uint64_t for 64bit os) let's call it BITS_PER_ROW

-So to get the address we just need to do:
+To get the address we just need to do:

 * bit_number = (row * BITS_PER_ROW) + column
 * address = bit_number * PAGE_SIZE